MystenLabs/sui/doc/src/contribute/cli-client.md

         --json                       Return command outputs in json format
 ```

-For splitting coins, you will need at lease two coins to execute the `split-coin` command,
+For splitting coins, you will need at least two coins to execute the `split-coin` command,
 one coin to split, one for the gas payment.

 Let us examine objects owned by address `0x08da15bee6a3f5b01edbbd402654a75421d81397`: